Results

 Lawyer in court taking notes

-New Kent County, Virginia – General District Court Defense Attorney Case Result
+Hanover County, Virginia – General District Court Attorney Case Result for Speeding Ticket

 Hanover County, Virginia – General District Court Reckless Driving Trial Attorney Case Result